Effective Area

-A useful parameter calculating the receive power of an antenna is the effective area or effective aperture.
+A useful parameter calculating the receive power of an antenna is the effective area

 Assume that a plane wave with the same polarization as the receive antenna is incident upon the antenna.
 Further